AriFordsham/GHCWiki/status/nov07.md

 ## Syntactic and front-end enhancements

-Several people have developed superficial but perhaps-very-useful syntactic innovations, which are (or will shortly be) in the HEAD:
+Several people have developed syntactic innovations, which are (or will shortly be) in the HEAD:

-- Three improvements to records
+- **Three improvements to records**

-  - **Wild-card patterns for records**.
+  - *Wild-card patterns for records*.
 If you have

     ```wiki
     	data T = MkT {x,y::Int, z::Bool}